-Unlike some of his later works where a wall of noodling flattens everything out, Pérez's Justice League of America #200 wraparound cover perfectly places/dispenses the detail.
+Unlike some of his later works where a wall of noise dominates, Pérez's Justice League of America #200 wraparound cover perfectly places/dispenses the detail.
 The information is pleasantly designed.
 This is exactly the kind of stuff I was clamoring for.

 What better way to indulge my continued fascination with as many DC characters as I can handle than to dig up my issues of Crisis on Infinite Earths.
 Even being a fan of that massive event, I always though it was very much members only.
 I still see it that way, but the love and care and consideration that went into that project is undeniable.
 It took writer Marv Wolfman years to conceive and plot, and Pérez was the only one who could do such a giddy clusterfuck of characters justice.

 Crisis wasn't enough for me, though.
 My obsessive nature couldn't be suppressed.
 I had to examine my newfound fervor for this kind of material.
 Why not Teen Titans, then, the seminal group that Wolfman and Pérez themselves defined?
 I've known about them since the earliest comics I owned; me and TT go way back.